-The town ‘main street’ was gravel and riddled with pot holes.
-The town housed a hotel (an old boarding house and brothel), small grocery story, and a saloon.
-These establishments were surrounded by very basic cabins, two restaurants, plus a pizza truck across the river which seemed a bit odd – yet for McCarthy it also seemed normal.
+The town’s ‘main street’ was gravel and riddled with potholes.
+The town housed a hotel (an old boarding house and brothel), a small grocery store, and a saloon.
+These establishments were surrounded by very basic cabins, two restaurants, plus a pizza truck across the river which seemed a bit odd – yet for McCarthy, it also seemed normal.
 A shuttle runs around the town taking you back and forth between abandoned Kennicott mines and McCarthy.

 What To Do in McCarthy Alaska

 It’s a simple town, but don’t think that means there’s nothing to do there.
 McCarthy Alaska has so much charm that’s reason enough to go there!
 However, it is also surrounded by the US’s largest national park, Wrangel St. Elias.
 There you have a wealth of hiking trails, peaks, river rafting, and glaciers at your disposal to play on.
 You can hire a St. Elias Alpine Guide and you’ll find all of the nooks and crannies of the park and the glaciers.